mariedillard/week-1-project/README.md

 ## Description

-_A professional portfolio website for showing example work as well as information about yourself._
+_A professional portfolio website for showing example work as well as information about yourself.
+You can view it online here https://milkybot.github.io/week-1-project/_

 ## Setup/Installation Requirements